morganjroberts/open-UST/README.md

 open-UST is part of an ongoing research project, guided by three objectives:

-1. Design a low cost UST research system and manufacture it in-house.
-1. Measure its acoustic performance and imaging capability, and assess its overall suitability as a tool for the UST research community.
-1. Release the design as an open-source hardware distribution.

-If successful, this work will support researchers to build their own UST systems in house, accelerating progress towards fast and accurate UST imaging.
+1. High accessibility for end users.
+1. Nominal acoustic behaviour that supports UST imaging research.
+1. Low inter-element variation (IEV) in acoustic behaviour.

 ## Features

-- **Simple end-user requirements:** No specialist equipment required, only a 3D-printer and vacuum chamber.
+- **Simple equipment requirements:** No specialist equipment required, only a 3D-printer, vacuum chamber and standard workshop tooling.
-- **Low material cost:** ~£2,500 (excluding DAQ hardware) for a 256-element system.
+- **Low material cost:** ~£2k (excluding DAQ hardware) for a 256-element system.
 - **Modular:** Both 2D and 3D imaging setups can be configured.
 - **Low interelement variation**: Recent testing showed that the individual sensing elements have uniform acoustic behaviour.
 - **Other:**
     - Fully waterproof
     - Electromagnetically shielded
-    - Modules feature threaded mounting points for repeatable positioning
+    - Transducer modules feature threaded mounting points for repeatable positioning
     - Includes option for a modular interface with the ITT Cannon DL5-260P connector (compatible with Verasonics)

 ## Hardware Distribution and Documentation